GitTools/GitLink/README.md

 ![Stepping through external source code](doc/images/GitLink_example.gif)

-This application is based on the <a href="https://github.com/ctaggart/SourceLink"  target="_blank">SourceLink project</a>.
-SourceLink requires FAKE to run and not everyone likes to write code in F#.
-GitLink is a wrapper around SourceLink specifically written to be easily used from any build system (locally or a build server) and in any .NET language.
-It also provides new features such as standard integration with GitHub and BitBucket and the possibility to use remote repositories.
-GitLink is available as console application and can be referenced as assembly to be used in other .NET assemblies.

 The advantage of GitLink is that it is fully customized for Git.
 It also works with GitHub or BitBucket urls so it **does not require a local git repository to work**.
 This makes it perfectly usable in continuous integration servers such as <a href="http://www.finalbuilder.com/Continua-CI" target="_blank">Continua CI</a>.

 Updating all the pdb files is very fast.
 A solution with over 85 projects will be handled in less than 30 seconds.